 Making Miniflux more usable

-Miniflux was originally my least favorite RSS newsreader.
-But after learning you can inject arbitrary CSS and JS it is now my favorite.
-I think the default experience of Miniflux (and by extension most RSS readers) sucks and we can do better.
+I think the default experience of Miniflux, and by extension most RSS readers, sucks and we can do better.

-The biggest flaw of RSS readers is that they treat it like e-mail or in the case of Miniflux they treat it like Reddit sorted by “new”.
-How I use RSS is that I use it to subscribe to things that interest me.
+I use RSS to subscribe to things that interest me.
 I don’t care to read everything written by XYZ on XYZ date.
 I might read it 3 months after it was written, it really doesn’t bother me.
-To me RSS should not be something stressful and that you have to look at every item.
-Some have talked about RSS promoting “phantom obligations”.
-I treat it as a database of interesting stuff.
+To me RSS should not be something stressful, it shouldn’t make you feel that you have to look at every item.
+Instead you should treat it as a database of interesting stuff and not a hive of “phantom obligations”.

 I like to put everything into categories.
 Usually by topic since I only care to read about X topic when I am in the mood for it.
 I have some JavaScript that opens it in “river of news” or “feed list view” depending on the category.